-Based solely upon a review of the copies of the forms furnished to the Company, or written representations from certain reporting persons that no Forms 5 were required, we believe that all filing requirements applicable to our officers and directors and greater than 10% beneficial owners were complied with during the 2017 fiscal year, except for one late Form 4 filing disclosing 26 transactions by Mr. Devaney.
+Based solely upon a review of the copies of the forms furnished to the Company, or written representations from certain reporting persons that no Forms 5 were required, we believe that all filing requirements applicable to our officers and directors and greater than 10% beneficial owners were complied with during the 2018 fiscal year.
+On December 28, 2018, Dr. Soaries filed a Form 4 reporting two transactions purchasing a total of 1,000 shares which took place in 2015 for which timely Form 4s were not filed.